Case Study | Digital Injection Molding

 Faster process to make complex plastic prototypes

 The in-house digital work flow moves from 3D CAD to 3D printer and finally 3D scanner to verify accuracy.
-The tool is then set up on our BOY 22 injection moulding machine to produce the parts needed.
+The tool is then set up on our BOY 22 injection molding machine to produce the parts needed.
 Final part inspection is repeated on the 3D scanner as well.

 The value we created